-Largemouth is not the king of freshwater species in any European country except Spain and Italy (the only two countries with warm, soft Mediterranean weather).
+Largemouth isn’t the king of freshwater species in any European country except Spain and Italy (the only two countries with warm, soft Mediterranean weather).
 Elsewhere the bass is neither widespread nor abundant due to the colder climate on our continent.

 In France, pike, zander (the walleye’s cousin) and fluviatis perch (larger cousin to North America’s yellow perch) are much more important to anglers than the bass, and are present in greater numbers of lakes, rivers and canals.
 This changes radically in the south of France; it’s a very wet region with an Atlantic climate albeit fairly mild temperatures year-round, and the countryside is full of ponds and canals with lots of vegetation – the perfect habitat for bass.